donmccurdy/keyframe-resample-wasm/README.md

 To do:

 - [ ] Support fixed-memory or GC
-- [ ] Include CJS, ESM, and Modern builds. (refer to mikktspace output)
 - [ ] Write results back to array
 - [ ] Consider string enums in public API